rebuilding community together…

 A multitude of generous individuals and organizations have come together to assist and help unite the residents of the Malden and Pine City communities in the aftermath of the Babb Road Fire on September 7, 2020.
 In the wake of the destructive path that the wildfire left behind, the community is coming together to rebuild.

 Contact us if you have questions about the recovery effort.
-Email us if you would like to meet with a Case Manager.
+Email us if you would like to meet with a Disaster Case Manager (DCM).

-Read more about the Case Manager process and the people serving you by clicking here.
+Read more about the DCM process and the people serving you by clicking here.